Rugby union in Taiwan: The Chinese Question

-Because Taiwan's relationship with the People's Republic of China is an incredibly complex one, it competes under the name Chung Hua Taipei or "Chinese Taipei", rather than as either Taiwan or the Republic of China.
+Because Taiwan's relationship with the People's Republic of China is complex, it competes under the name Chung Hua Taipei or "Chinese Taipei", rather than as either Taiwan or the Republic of China.

 Because of political issues, with some commentators trying to work out how the entry of the PRC into international rugby would affect Taiwan's position.
 When the PRC joined the UN, it resulted in the expulsion of Taiwan.